Published on December 04, 2018

 - Information Technology

 In October 2016, the FedPM CoP Acquisition Working Group worked with FAI to establish the CoP for Contracting Officer’s Representatives (COR) as an extension of the FedPM CoP Acquisition Working Group.
-The COR CoP already has over 100 members from ~75 federal agencies.
+The COR CoP currently has over 300 members from ~75 federal agencies.

-Interested in Joining the FedPM and/or COR CoPs?
+Interested in Joining the FedPM and COR CoPs?